bassitone/better-xdotool/README.md

 0. Changelog:

+  Version 1.1.2 26th July 2016

+    * Added more exception handling, including a clean exit for the case xdotool is not installed
+    * Security enhancements

   Version 1.1.1 25th July 2016

     * Made the code much more pythonic and easier to read (except for line 135)